easybuilders/easybuild-docs/docs/easybuild-v5/enhancements.md

 ## Reproducible tarballs { : #reproducible_tarballs}

-EasyBuild can now generate reproducible tarballs of sources downloaded from Git repositories.
+EasyBuild can now generate reproducible tarballs of sources cloned from Git repositories.
 This means that the contents of sources obtained by cloning Git repositories will be consistent across different systems and across time, allowing to reliably validate those sources with checksums.
 EasyBuild follows